Ken Comber: Political career

 In 1977, Comber was awarded the Queen Elizabeth II Silver Jubilee Medal, and in 1990 he received the New Zealand 1990 Commemoration Medal.

 He made two attempts to win the centre-right Citizens' Association nomination to run for Mayor of Wellington.
 In 1992 he was successful, beating, the Citizens' leader on the council Les Stephens, Eastern Ward councillor Ruth Gotlieb, former councillor Bryan Weyburne and former mayor Ian Lawrence.
-Comber's win was labeled a surprise by the media.
+Comber's win was labelled a surprise by the media.
 The mayoralty race pitted him against Wilde in a "grudge match" repeat of 1981.
 Comber finished third with 15% of the vote to Wilde's 33%.